Apple Music's Carpool Karaoke Has Its James Corden Replacement

 So, why the decision to not land on a singular host?
 "We talked about it a lot at the beginning," Pankowski explained.
 "Really, it was a pretty quick decision because the truth is, what James does…is so special and so singular and unique, that it was silly to try to replicate that and duplicate that."

+As for how the show landed on its celebrity pairing, Corden shed some light on the process.
+"Mostly it's going, well what about these two?
+Because a lot of it comes down to schedule and time," he explained to a group of reporters following the panel.
+"I wish we were in a position where we could go, her and him.
+Mostly you go, well these people are interested in doing it, these people would like to do it, oh that's a good pairing.
+Or in the case of Chelsea Handler and Blake Shelton, they both came and said we'd love to do it together.
+So it's a little bit of everything."

-Wil you go along for a Carpool Karaoke ride without Corden behind the wheel?
+Will you go along for a Carpool Karaoke ride without Corden behind the wheel?
 Let us know in the comments below!

 All 16 half-hour episodes of Carpool Karaoke will debut later this year, exclusively on Apple Music.